jmpaz/promptlib/README.md

 Effectively, most of the prompts in this library are natural-language programs (both in their literal/written structure and in the scale & exponential value of their outputs when operated effectively) which act upon concepts and data, represented as text.

-I'm currently working on the prompts themselves in my spare time, along with eventual documentation for each prompt, along with the library as a whole.
+I'm currently working on the prompts themselves in my spare time, along with the frontend and eventual documentation for each prompt.
 The project serves as a base for tools & utilities to be built out over time for developers, knowledge workers and the general public.

 ## Prompts